Appersett

-Appersett is a hamlet in the Yorkshire Dales in the Richmondshire district of North Yorkshire, England 1 mi west of Hawes.
+Appersett is a hamlet in the Yorkshire Dales in the county of North Yorkshire, England 1 mi west of Hawes.
 It lies on the A684 road and an unclassified road runs alongside Widdale Beck to connect with the B6255 road between Hawes and Ingleton.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 History

 The name Appersett derives from Norse and means the 'Shieling by the apple tree'.
 The suffix "sett", is notable to Wensleydale (Burtersett and Countersett), with Appersett originally recorded as Appeltresate, which became Aperside and eventually, Appersett.
 Historically in the wapentake of Hang West and in the Parish of Aysgarth, the hamlet is now within the civil Parish of Hawes, where its population is recorded in the 2011 Census.

 The bridge in the hamlet that carries the A684 over Widdale Beck, was built in the early 18th century and was widened in 1795 by the architect, John Carr.
 The second bridge to the north west, is New Bridge, which spans the River Ure and was built in 1825 to allow Hawes to be connected to the Askrigg to Sedbergh Turnpike.
 Both bridges are now grade II listed structures.
 Although the hamlet is 776 ft above sea level, it is subjected to flooding as it lies at a low point in the Wensleydale valley at the northern end of Widdale, where Widdale Beck flows into the River Ure.

 The hamlet consists of only 23 dwellings and is located on the south side of the River Ure.
 Up until the early part of the twentieth century, the hamlet had its own Wesleyan chapel.
 There are no amenities in the village, aside from an art gallery which previews the work of a local artist; however, the location is a popular starting point for walks in Cotterdale and Widdale, and the hamlet is also on the Herriott Way, a 50 mi circular walk through Swaledale and Wensleydale.